-Stormwater servicing will be provided by five (5) new stormwater management blocks, which collectively will occupy approximately 8.02 ha.
-The new stormwater management ponds are designed to outlet to buried servicing piping, which will convey water to the Beaver Pond.
-The Beaver Pond is located approximately 460 m north of the proposed redevelopment.
+Stormwater servicing will be provided by four (4) new stormwater management blocks, which collectively will occupy approximately 7.31 ha.
+The four (4) new stormwater management blocks account for approximately 10.3% of the surface area of the Site.
+The new stormwater management ponds are designed to outlet to buried servicing pipes (e.g. existing sewers), which will convey water to the Beaver Pond.
+The Beaver Pond is located approximately 450 m north of the proposed redevelopment.
 The Beaver Pond is a licensed inline stormwater management facility, which outlets to the Kizell Drain.
 The Kizell Drain is a tributary of Watt's Creek.
 Watt's Creek ultimately flows to Shirley's Bay along the Ottawa River.
 The Site will also receive municipal sewer and water.
 The stormwater management and servicing studies will consider Low Impact Development (LID) options, in order to mitigate potential impacts to the water balance of the Site.